tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The cipher suite list, passed from the client to the server in the ClientHello message, contains the combinations of cryptographic algorithms supported by the client in order of the client's preference (favorite choice first).
-Each cipher suite defines a key exchange algorithm, a record encryption algorithm (including secret key length) and a PRF.
+Each cipher suite defines a key exchange algorithm, a record protection algorithm (including secret key length) and a PRF.
 The server will select a cipher suite or, if no acceptable choices are presented, return a handshake failure alert and close the connection.
 If the list contains cipher suites the server